-echo 'print("hello world from the outside") ' > myscript.py
+echo 'import sys; print("hello from python "+sys.version)' > myscript.py

-- Now run this script using the system's Python python ./myscript.py - Now run the script in the DockerHub python container singularity exec docker://python python ./myscript.py
+- Now run this script using the system's Python python3 ./myscript.py - Now run the script in the DockerHub python container singularity exec docker://python python ./myscript.py

 ...Conclusion: Scripts and data can be kept inside or outside the container.
 In some instances (e.g., large datasets or scripts that will change frequently) it is easier to containerize the software and keep everything else outside.